Beliavsky/Fortran-Tools/README.md

 [fortiel](https://github.com/Jhuighuy/fortiel): Fortran preprocessor and metaprogramming engine, by Jhuighuy

+[Fortran interfaces, classes and header extensions (fortiche)](https://github.com/davidpfister/fortiche): collection of various preprocessor macros designed to extend the current features of the Fortran standard, by davidpfister.

 [fypp](https://github.com/aradi/fypp): Python-powered preprocessor, by aradi.
 It can be used for any programming languages but its primary aim is to offer a Fortran preprocessor, which helps to extend Fortran with condititional compiling and template metaprogramming capabilities

 [prep](https://github.com/urbanjost/prep): Fortran pre-processor written in Fortran, by urbanjost